panosoft/inline-html/README.md

 		- `false`: promise is resolved with `html`

 #### Results object

+The `Promise` returned by this function is optionally fulfilled with a `results` object that has the following properties:

 - `html` - The inlined html
 - `files` - An array of filenames of the inlined local assets.